 This is only a classification of areas and Geofences.
 The areas boundaries 1 to 4 are outlined in different colors, and their color is given on the left side of the diagram.
-While the device is moving in or out an area or Geofence the corresponding event of that area and Geofence always are occurred.
+While the device is moving

 However, depending on your application to be implemented only some of area/geofence events can be set as condition to execute actions.